OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 - To share data between an Outlook event-based task and a task pane or function command, you must branch your code by the value of of the [Office.context.platform](/javascript/api/office/office.context#office-office-context-platform-member) property.

     - When the value is `PC` (Windows), store and retrieve data using the [Office.sessionData](/javascript/api/outlook/office.sessiondata) APIs.
-    - For any other platform, use `Window.localStorage` as described earlier in this list.
+    - When the value is `Mac`, use `Window.localStorage` as described earlier in this list.

 Other ways to share data include the following: